Flamingo: a Visual Language Model for Few-Shot Learning: Experiments

-In few-shot learning, hyperparameter selection implicitly increases the number of shots as it requires additional validation examples.
-If those are not taken into account, as is often the case in practice, few-shot performance can be overestimated~\citep{truefewshot}.
-Similarly, cross-validation of benchmark-specific hyperparameters such as the prompt should be considered as a particularly basic few-shot learning method, where one selects the task-specific prompt over the set of shots; but other learning approaches might be more effective in making use of these labelled examples.
-From this perspective, as pointed out by \cite{truefewshot}, the results reported for methods such as CLIP \citep{clip} or ALIGN~\citep{align} cannot be considered as true zero-shot.
-In fact, it is unclear how many ``shots'' were used or would have been needed to obtain the important gains reported when using prompt engineering.
-Given the negative results reported by \cite{truefewshot} in terms of the robustness of cross-validation and unless mentioned otherwise, all benchmarks are run using a single set of evaluation hyperparameters, including the prompts.
-Thus our few-shot learning performance is always "true" in the sense described by \cite{truefewshot}.
-We optimize hyperparameters jointly across the \metadevsubsets~of the \dev{} benchmarks~and do not proceed to any benchmark-specific cross-validation of hyperparameters.
-In particular (except for HatefulMemes and RareAct), we always use the prompt \texttt{``Output:~\{output\}''} for all non question answering tasks and \texttt{``Question:~\{question\}~Answer:~\{answer\}''} for all question answering / visual dialogue tasks.
-In particular for VisDial~\citep{das2017visual}, we use the previously described prompt to encode each questions/answers of the dialogue and the provided image caption is prepended to the dialogue history without any prompt.
-For HatefulMemes~\citep{kiela2020hateful}, we use a specific prompt to incorporate the OCR information provided as input which is: \texttt{``is an image with written:~"\{meme\_text\}" on it.
-Is it hateful?~Answer:~\{answer\}''}, where the answer is either yes or no. Note that this is the only dataset where we explicitly provide OCR text \texttt{meme\_text} as input to \method{} models.
-In particular, for TextVQA, we do not make use of the provided OCR transcripts and instead directly rely on the off-the-shelf OCR ability of the~\method{} models.
-For RareAct which is a zero-shot benchmark, we change the verb names to the third person, add an article before each noun and use the prompt \texttt{``Caption: a person~\{verb + object\}''}.
+Except for HatefulMemes and RareAct, we always use the prompt ``\texttt{``Output:~\{output\}}'' for all non-question-answering tasks, and ``\texttt{Question:~\{question\}~Answer:~\{answer\}}'' for all question-answering / visual dialogue tasks.
+In particular, for VisDial~\citep{das2017visual}, we use the previously described prompt to encode each questions/answers in the dialogue and the provided image caption is prepended to the dialogue history without any prompt.
+For HatefulMemes~\citep{kiela2020hateful}, we use a specific prompt to incorporate the OCR information provided as input which is: ``\texttt{is an image with written:~"\{meme\_text\}" on it.
+Is it hateful?~Answer:~\{answer\}}'', where the answer is either yes or no. Note that this is the only dataset where we explicitly provide OCR text ``\texttt{meme\_text}'' as input to \method{} models.
+For TextVQA, we do not make use of the provided OCR transcripts and instead directly rely on the off-the-shelf OCR capabilities of the~\method{} models.
+For RareAct, a zero-shot benchmark, we change the verb names to the third person, add an article before each noun and use the prompt ``\texttt{Caption: a person~\{verb + object\}}''.